If you have not yet read Part 1: Jack-O-Lantern, Stingy Jack, Jack the Smith, then now would be a good time to get caught up! *wink*

 Previous to that it was a day dedicated specifically to martyrs, but later came to be commemorative of all souls ("saints") who have gone to heaven, as stated above.
 Byzantine Emperor Leo VI "the Wise" supposedly built a church which he intended to dedicate to his deceased wife, Empress Theophano.
 When he was forbidden to dedicate it to her specifically, he decided to dedicate it to "All Saints," so that if his wife were in fact one of the righteous, she would also be honored whenever the feast of the Solemnity of All Saints was celebrated.
 According to Eastern tradition, it was Leo who expanded the feast from a commemoration of All Martyrs to a general commemoration of All Saints, whether martyrs or not.

 The Wikipedia articles on these might give you a bit more insight if you'd like to look them up.
-Alot of my info I learned from there and many other places and people over my lifetime.
+Some of my info I gathered from there, but much of it is from many other places and people over my lifetime.
 It's a bit confusing to look it all up in so many places so I tried to compile a simplified version all in one place here and clarity it a bit for you.